wormhole-foundation/wormhole-docs/tutorials/messaging/cctp.md

 ## Conclusion

 In this tutorial, you’ve gained hands-on experience with Circle’s Cross-Chain Transfer Protocol (CCTP) and the Wormhole SDK.
-You’ve learned how to perform manual and automatic USDC transfers across multiple chains and recover partial transfers if needed.
+You’ve learned to perform manual and automatic USDC transfers across multiple chains and recover partial transfers if needed.

 By following these steps, you've learned how to: